USS District of Columbia: Implementation and construction

 In March 2016, the U.S. Navy announced that General Dynamics Electric Boat was chosen as the prime contractor and lead design yard.
 Electric Boat will carry out the majority of the work, on all 12 submarines, including final assembly.
 All 18 Ohio-class submarines were built at Electric Boat as well.
 Huntington Ingalls Industries’ Newport News Shipbuilding will serve as the main subcontractor, participating in the design and construction and performing 22 to 23 percent of the required work.
 In late 2016, some 3,000 employees were involved, in Electric Boat alone, in the detailed design phase of the program, with the procurement for the first submarine established in 2021.

-The first steel was cut in May 2019, with construction of the submarine officially began in October 2020 and keel laying ceremony held in June 2022.
+The first steel was cut in May 2019, with construction of the submarine officially begun in October 2020 and keel laying ceremony held in June 2022.
 Completion of District of Columbia is scheduled for 2030, followed by her entry into service in 2031.
 All 12 submarines are expected to be completed by 2042 and remain in service until 2085.

 The ship faces persistent delays and, as of 2025, its delivery is projected to be delivered two years late in 2029.
+At the February 2026 WEST conference in San Diego, California, Rear Admiral Todd Weeks announced that construction was approximately 65% complete with delivery now targeted for 2028.